junesirius/junesirius.github.io/_posts/Supernatural/2024-11-01-SPN-Angelic-black-death.md

 At the very same moment, Cass says, "Michael."

-And Dean goes, "Ca -- Chuck."
+Dean blinks once, then goes, "Ca -- Chuck."

 They look at each other, swallow at the names.